Technical Communicator, Business Analyst, Project

 instructional design, technical writing and training,

 teaching and project management.
-I have recently begun
+I also have some

 - full-time, on-site consulting for firms located in the St. Louis metro area.

 Clifton/Gallup - Top 5 Strengths: Woo, Communication, Individualization, Input,

 I've been making my living working in technology since the 1980's, and my client list and